skurbee/YTArchiver/README.md

 6. When a video is filtered for being too long, the log occasionally shows filtered for being too short.

 7. if more than 1 channel is queued for initialization, they don't go sequentially.
 It starts doing both at the same time, alternating videos between them.
 This is not the intended behavior.

+8. hovering over the taskbar icon shows "idle" while a manual single channel initialization is running.